The Irish Post: History

 The Irish Post website was relaunched in early 2013 as a daily news site for the Irish in Britain.
 The Irish Post launched a business-focused glossy magazine series in 2013.
 It includes titles such as Building Britain, Companies100 and In Business.

 On 2 February 2017, The Irish Post announced that it acquired the broadcaster Irish TV, only to be closed a month later.

-Founder Breandán Mac Lua was the first editor; other editors of the paper have included Donal Mooney who joined as a journalist in 1973, Frank Murphy, Martin Doyle, Mal Rogers, Siobhan Breatnach and Fiona Audley.
+Founder Breandán Mac Lua was the first editor; other editors of the paper have included Donal Mooney who joined as a journalist in 1973, Frank Murphy, Norah Casey, Martin Doyle, Mal Rogers, Siobhan Breatnach and Fiona Audley.
 Mal Rogers returned as editor in 2022.

 Irish Post Awards

 The Irish Post hosts the annual Irish Post Awards in October each year, awarded to notable Irish individuals in Britain for successes in the fields of business, entertainment, sport, technology and design.
-Eamonn Holmes acts as the Master of Ceremonies for the event, held at The London Hilton on Park Lane.
-Award winners have included Michael Flatley who accepted the Lifetime Achievement Award in 2013 and Irish actor Jonathan Rhys Meyers accepting the Legend Award in 2014.
+Eamonn Holmes acts as the Master of Ceremonies for the event, held at the London Hilton on Park Lane.
+Award winners have included Michael Flatley, who accepted the Lifetime Achievement Award in 2013 and Irish actor Jonathan Rhys Meyers accepting the Legend Award in 2014.
 The Irish Post Awards in 2015 honoured Hollywood actress Fionnuala Flanagan, impresario Louis Walsh and footballer George Best.

 The 2016 Irish Post Awards ceremony was held in the Great Room at the Grosvenor House Hotel on Park Lane, London.
 The keynote speaker was the Mayor of London, Sadiq Khan.
 There were over 1,000 guests in attendance to see Ireland Football Manager Martin O'Neill, EastEnders actor Shane Richie and Premier League winners' Leicester City CEO Susan Whelan.

 In 2017, the Awards ceremony was televised live to Ireland on national broadcaster TG4 and Bob Geldof received the Lifetime Achievement Award.
 Johnny McDaid was honoured with an Outstanding Contribution to the Music Industry Award, and Imelda May won the Artist of the Year Award.

 The Irish Post Country Music Awards were broadcast live from the Millennium Forum in Derry on 11 September 2018.